cherriesandmochi/gdmaim/README.md

 ### Debugging obfuscation errors in exported projects

-- Disable the plugin and export without obfuscation to see if the issues remain.
-- Enable the plugin, disable `Strip Empty Lines` and export the project again.
-- Run the console version of the exported project.
-- Try to find out in which scripts and lines errors occur.
+- Run the console version of your exported project or read the logfile to see which scripts and lines contain the errors.
-- Add failing script(s) to [debug scripts](#debug) and export again(I heavily recommend debugging scripts one by one).
--- (Optional) Use [gdsdecomp](https://github.com/bruvzg/gdsdecomp) to inspect the generated code.
-- Inspect the generated code and additional debug information in the editor's console output.
+- Use the [source map viewer](#source-map-viewer) to open the source map generated by the failing build and navigate to the errors in the exported code.
-- Again, make sure the affected scripts adhere to the [limitations and caveats](#limitations-and-caveats-).
+- Again, make sure the equivalent source code lines adhere to the [limitations and caveats](#limitations-and-caveats-).

 ### Freezes during export